The UK’s top 25 cities to start a business

 |Click here or the bar chart icon to view city by city statistics|

 In practice this meant collating data on the following:

-- Business activity – the active business population, business survival rates over a five-year period, start-up ‘births’ and business ‘deaths’
+- Business activity – the active business population, business survival rates over a five-year period, start-up ‘births’ and business closures

 - Geographical factors – population, airports, motorways, large-scale infrastructure projects, ethnic diversity

-- Talent – universities, skilled workforce qualified at NVQ level 4 and above, average full-time weekly earnings
+- Talent – universities, domicile graduates and skilled workforce qualified at NVQ level 4 and above, average full-time weekly earnings

 - Business support – local enterprise partnerships, Enterprise Zones, science parks, Catapult Centres, universities business services, accelerators and incubators, Smart City status

-- Commercial premises – office stock availability and quality, co-work spaces, high-speed broadband average speeds
+- Commercial premises – commercial rents, office stock availability and quality, co-work spaces, and high-speed broadband average speeds

 - Finance – regionally focused grants, local angel investment networks, regional government funding

 - Quality of life – average house prices, crime rates per 1,000 of a city’s population, local visitor sites and attractions to note